 Secondly, we exploit the information in Annex I of Eurostat's Manual for AEAs ([Eurostat, 2015](#)) to create a correspondence map between SNAP and NACE (rev.2).
 Unfortunately, it is not a one-to-one matching across classifications, so we rely on national data to derive a two-step bridge matrix to move from the 10-sector SNAP classification, in which the city inventory is presented, to the CRF/NFR classification used by national AEIs and, finally, to the 28-industry NACE classification to which the FIGARO GMRIO database has been aggregated to fit the estimated city IOTs.
 We construct two matrices \mathbf{S} and \mathbf{N} to achieve this transformation.
 The first one attaches to the CRF/NFR classification the corresponding national GHG totals from Eurostat's AEIs by source sector.
 Since there is a many-to-many relationship between the two classifications we distribute each AEI sector's total as a proportion on the SNAP row-sums total.
 In other words, we distribute each CRF/NFR total proportionally to the share of each total on the SNAP cross-CRF/NFR total.
 This way, we proxy the missing distributional information by the relative weight of each CRF/NFR code falling within individual SNAP categories.
-The resulting $s \times m$ matrix \mathbf{S} , where s is the number of SNAP codes and m in the corresponding CRF/NFR codes, is normalized by the SNAP row sum totals.
+The resulting $s \times m$ matrix \mathbf{S} , where s is the number of SNAP codes and m the corresponding CRF/NFR codes, is normalized by the SNAP row sum totals.
 The second matrix follows a similar procedure in which Eurostat's national industry totals from the AEA are proportionally distributed across CRF/NFR codes.
 We exclude households (HH_TRA, HH_HEAT, HH_OTH) from the list of NACE industries considered.
-The $m \times n$ matrix \mathbf{N}^T is normalized by the row totals of the corresponding CRF/NFR sectors.
-Using the city's inventory e_c^S , we derive the 28 NACE (rev.2) activities comprising the city CO2e emissions accounts e_c^N as follows,
+The $m \times n$ matrix \mathbf{N}^t is normalized by the row totals of the corresponding CRF/NFR sectors.
+Using the city's inventory \mathbf{e}c^S , we derive the 28 NACE (rev.2) activities comprising the city CO2e emissions accounts \mathbf{e}c^N as follows, downscale Agriculture (A01-A03) to 10% of the national proportion for each SNAP sector, and eliminate all mining activity (B) altogether on the premise that it does not exist or it is negligible.
+Most importantly, we apply a reduction of 95% in the amounts produced by the electricity, gas, steam and air conditioning supply industry (D35), which together with mining (B), water collection, treatment and supply (E37) and sewerage, waste management, and remediation activities (E37-E39) make up the total of the composite industry of mining and supplies (B_E).
+After these modifications, we allocate proportionally the gap across the remaining industries to match the aggregate constraints.

-$$\mathbf{e}^N = \mathbf{e}^S \mathbf{S} \mathbf{N}^T \quad (7)$$
+$$\mathbf{e}^N = \mathbf{e}^S \mathbf{S} \mathbf{N}^t \quad (7)$$